Albert Woolson: Legacy

 Woolson and fellow drummer boy Frank Mayer marched together, both aged 99, in the Memorial Day Parade in May 1949, to lay a wreath at the tomb of General Grant in New York City.

 Life magazine ran a seven-page article upon the death of Albert Woolson, in the August 20, 1956, issue.
 The article included much information about the G.A.R., with pictures or drawings of several encampments (conventions).
 Also included were photos of the last three living Confederate soldiers (status and age disputed): William Lundy, 108; Walter Williams, 113; and John Salling, 110.

 In mid-2006, new census research indicated that Albert Woolson was actually 106 years old, being listed as less than one year old in the 1850 census.
 Previous research in 1991 had suggested he was only a year younger than claimed (108 instead of 109), although this does not affect his veteran status.

 After his death, the Grand Army of the Republic was dissolved because Woolson was its last surviving member.

-Some of Albert’s artifacts are on display at the Veterans Memorial Hall gallery, a program of St. Louis County Historical Society, in the St. Louis County Depot in downtown Duluth, Minnesota.
+Some of Woolson's artifacts are on display at the Veterans Memorial Hall gallery, a program of St. Louis County Historical Society, in the St. Louis County Depot in downtown Duluth, Minnesota.

-The 2011–12 Minnesota Legislative Manual was dedicated to him.
+The 2011–2012 Minnesota Legislative Manual was dedicated to him.

-In 1956 a monument of Woolson was erected in Gettysburg as a memorial to the Grand Army of the Republic.
+In 1956, a monument of Woolson was erected in Gettysburg as a memorial to the Grand Army of the Republic.
 A twin statue is on display outside the St. Louis County Depot in downtown Duluth, Minnesota.